Our Approach to Apprentice Education and Experience:

 Intro to Wildlife Rehabilitation Apprenticeship:

-The Advanced Wildlife Rehabilitation Apprenticeship follows a similar outline to the Intro program but continues to expand on knowledge and skills for more critical or sensitive animals in the hospital, including juvenile carnivores, porcupines, cottontails, shore birds and birds of prey.
+As you progress through the program we will begin to expand on knowledge and skills for more critical or sensitive animals in the hospital, including juvenile carnivores, porcupines, cottontails, shore birds and birds of prey.
 One of the most highly sought-after skills in Wildlife Rehabilitation is the ability to safely triage and stabilize an injured or orphaned animal on arrival.
-Advanced apprentices will learn how to correctly calculate and administer fluid therapy and pain medication, clean and dress wounds, and stabilize injuries until the animal can be assessed by the veterinarian.
-Leadership skills are required for this program as the advanced apprentice will assist with managing a team of staff, apprentices, and volunteers to complete a hospital shift.
-Advanced apprentices continue to develop the ability to work independently on a shift while increasing knowledge of domestic and non-native small animals in sanctuary.
-The Advanced Wildlife Rehabilitation program is also available for the Sherman Animal Care Complex in San Antonio.
+Apprentices will learn how to correctly calculate and administer fluid therapy and pain medication, clean and dress wounds, and stabilize injuries until the animal can be assessed by the veterinarian.
+Leadership skills are required for this program as the apprentice will assist with managing a team of staff, apprentices, and volunteers to complete a hospital shift.
+Apprentices continue to develop the ability to work independently on a shift while increasing knowledge of domestic and non-native small animals in sanctuary.
+The Wildlife Rehabilitation program is also available for the Sherman Animal Care Complex in San Antonio.
 At this location, there is a greater focus on medical intake skills and public interaction.
 Less attention is given to sanctuary animal care as the Sherman Complex is primarily an admission clinic.

 Advanced Veterinary Technician Apprenticeship: